 - the impact this support will have on your future career

-- value for money (to maximise the impact of these awards)
+- value for money (to maximise the impact of these Awards)

 - diversity of recipients, a breadth of types of work and geographical locations will also be taken into consideration